-IDEA requires school districts to dedicate at least a proportionate share of funds received under Part B to provide services for parentally placed students with disabilities who attend private schools within the boundaries of the district, regardless of their place of residence.
-To determine this proportionate amount, the district shall first determine the number of these private school students through the Child Find activities developed in the consultation process with private school representatives.
+IDEA requires school districts LEAs to dedicate at least a proportionate share of funds received under Part B to provide services for parentally-placed students with disabilities who attend private schools within the geographical boundaries of the district LEA, regardless of their place of residence.
+To determine this proportionate amount, the district LEA shall first determine the number of these private school students through the Child Find child find activities developed in the consultation process with private school representatives.

-The number of parentally placed private school students is divided by the total (public and private) number of students with disabilities in the district to arrive at the percentage of private school students with disabilities.
-This percentage is then applied to the total funding received by the district under Part B grants Section 611 (ages three (3) to twenty-one (21) and Section 619 (ages three (3) to five (5) to determine the district's obligation.
+The number of parentally-placed private school students is divided by the total (public and private) number of students with disabilities in the district LEA to arrive at the percentage of private school students with disabilities.
+This percentage is then applied to the total funding received by the district LEA under Part B grants Section 611 (ages three (3) to through the day before a student's twenty-second (22) birthday twenty one (21) and Section 619 (ages three (3) to five (5) to determine the district's LEA's obligation.